ajeetrana09/Ecommerce-Sales-Analysis-Dashboard/README.md

 # Ecommerce-Sales-Analysis-Dashboard
 E-commerce Sales Analysis Dashboard Project

+I have created an e-commerce sales Analysis Dashboard in Power BI to analyze sales performance and provide meaningful insights.

 I worked on data cleaning, data modeling, creating DAX measures, and building interactive visualizations to transform raw data into meaningful analysis.
 The dashboard highlights:

 * Sales performance and profit trends